krikamol/group/tabs/join.md

 If you would like our group to host you as a Humboldt Research Fellow, please get in touch via <a class="u-email" href="mailto:{{ site.contact.email }}">{{ site.contact.email }}</a> to coordinate your independently developed research proposal with us.

-<p> For more details, please check out this ebook: [Funding Your Research in Germany](https://www.research-in-germany.org/website/public/epapers/epaper-FundingResearch23-24/#0). <\p>